- Table of Content

 - Understand how ESG affects your business processes

 - Look for ways to embed ESG throughout your organisation

 - Manage potential risks identified during this process.

 If you're interested in learning more about sustainable procurement or how to evaluate your suppliers, you can check out the following resources: "Sustainability Made Easy" or "Supplier Evaluation and Assessment: The What, How, and Why"

 Supplier management is a big responsibility for any procurement organization; after all, the most looked-through relationship in a business is the one with its vendors.
 If a company wants to deliver quality services, it must have a streamlined vendor evaluation and management in place.

-While it is easy to keep a close watch on your internal processes, dealing with third parties is not that simple.
+While it's easy to keep a close watch on your internal processes, dealing with third parties isn't that simple.
 No matter how diligent you are, numerous gaps and shortfalls keep surfacing every now and then.

 Did you know, businesses on average, face a regular delay of 48-72 hours while expecting shipments, but the panic button is pressed when the frequency and span of this gap increases.